i3s93/i3s93.github.io/_pages/publications.md

 # Journal Publications

 * A.J.
 Christlieb, **W.A.
 Sands**, and S.R.
-White. ["A Particle-in-Cell Method for Plasmas with a Generalized Momentum Formulation, Part I: Model Formulation."](https://link.springer.com/article/10.1007/s10915-025-02824-1) *Journal of Scientific Computing*, 103(15) (2025)
+White. ["A particle-in-cell method for plasmas with a generalized momentum formulation, part I: model formulation."](https://link.springer.com/article/10.1007/s10915-025-02824-1) *Journal of Scientific Computing*, 103(15) (2025)

 * A.J.
 Christlieb, **W.A.
 Sands**, and S.R.
 White. ["A particle-in-cell method for plasmas with a generalized momentum formulation: part II, enforcing the Lorenz gauge condition."](https://link.springer.com/article/10.1007/s10915-024-02728-6) *Journal of Scientific Computing*, 101(73) (2024)